lopezdsr/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/partitionSpecs.svg" target="./diagrams/partitionSpecs.svg" alt="syntax diagram for partitions specification" layout="@break@" -->

-Return the schema (column names, data types and comments) of a table definition.
-An error is returned if the table does not exist.
+Return the schema (column names, data types, and comments) of a table definition.
+If the table does not exist, an error is returned.

 ```sql
 -- returns detailed information about the customer table